arty-arty/zkMatch/readme.md

 Even if the encoded answer points are random.
 An ability to solve Decisional-Diffie Hellman problem would break the protocol.
 Let's say there is a an efficiently computable billinear mapping from this group $G_1$ to some other $G_T$ called $e: G_1 \rightarrow G_T$.
 Bruteforce possilbe $G'$ from a small set until $e(kG, aG) = e(G', kaG)$.
-To protect, I chose a Baby Jubjub group with a high embedding degree, where it is ahrd
+To protect, I chose a Baby Jubjub group with a high embedding degree, where pairings are computationally inefficient.

 When the adversary sees more tries.
 Breaking the system this way tranforms into finding multi-linear pairings.
 And there are [some additional reasons](https://crypto.stanford.edu/~dabo/papers/mlinear.pdf) why it seems difficult.